-U.S. warship challenges China's claims in South China Sea - officials
+U.S. warship challenges China's claims in South China Sea

 China has been placing more serious restrictions on movement, he said, around artificial islands China has built on reefs in the Spratly chain, notably Mischief Reef.

-(Additional reporting by David Brunnstrom; Editing by Chizu Nomiyama and Jeffrey Benkoe)
+Additional reporting by David Brunnstrom and Jeff Mason.; Editing by Chizu Nomiyama and Jeffrey Benkoe